mietek/pol/README.md

 I am embarrassed not to know the standard terminology for what I am going to discuss.
 I have never heard it discussed and I have never searched for it.
 But it must be a standard aspect of compiler writing—discussed in courses dealing with compilers.
 If you know the terminology, you also know most of what I’m going to say: although I hope I can get you to stretch its application.

 Our arithmetic operators have found their arguments already on the stack.
-Conventional algebraic notation uses such operators as infixes, and a left-right scan provides only 1 operand when the operator is discovered.
+Conventional algebraic notation uses such operators as infixes, and a left-right scan provides only one operand when the operator is discovered.
 Consequently the operation must be deferred until the other operand is available.

 Moreover, we have a hierarchy of operations than control when that other operator becomes available.
 For example:

--   A+B\*C
+    A+B*C

 the multiply must be done before the add.
 Moreover, parentheses are used to modify the standard hierarchy:

--   A\*(B+C)
+    A*(B+C)

 Such a notation is completely equivalent to ours.
 It offers no advantages over the operands-preceeding-operator and has some limitations.
 But people are accustomed to it and negatively-impressed by its absence.
 So I will show you how to provide the capability.